Can You Forgive Someone Without an Apology?

 But you are not the terrible thing that happened to you

 So often people are described in terms of what has happened to them: assault victim, deserted wife, victim of this, victim of that.
 Over time, it can feel as if the thing that happened to you is you.

 The bullet and the book are separate.
 You and the other person’s behaviour are separate.
 And since the bullet is not you, it follows that it can be removed.
 This seems simple enough and yet removing the bullet – forgiving someone – can often feel daunting, undesirable or even impossible.

 They haven’t said sorry

 One of the most common blocks to forgiveness is the belief that we can’t forgive someone until they admit what they did was wrong.
-If we forgive them without an apology, we’re somehow letting them off the hoo, and it's an affront to our sense of justice.
+If we forgive them without an apology, we feel as if we’re somehow letting them off the hook, and it's an affront to our sense of justice.

 Unfortunately, by continuing to hold onto what happened to us, we’re forever bound to the perpetrator – an invisible chain linking the two parties forever.

 When the wound is deep, there are times we simply can’t forgive on our own.
 This is where Luke 23:34 provides a way forward.
 When Jesus is on the cross, he begins his well known prayer with, ‘Father forgive them’ (Luke 23:34).
 Notice how he asks God to do the forgiving for him.
 We too can follow this approach and ask God to do the forgiving for us.
 We do this by surrendering the bullet – the act of harm – to God and asking God to deal with the perpetrator.
 It’s God’s business what happens to them after that.
 Once the bond between us and the perpetrator is broken, we can finally be set free.

 I’m having trouble forgiving this person and I can’t seem to let go of what they did.
 As I hand over this person to you to deal with, I thank you for releasing the chains that bind us.